-A maximum of thirty undergraduate students and post-baccalaureate students from disadvantaged backgrounds will participate in the Summer Program on the UM campus in each of the three projects years.
-Eligible students will receive a stipend of at least $40 for each day they attend class that may be used to pay for on-campus housing or for other expenses if a student chooses to live off-campus.
-The 2013 Summer Dental School Experience will take place from May 28, 2013-June 29, 2013 and will include activities from Monday-Saturday.
+A maximum of twenty rising juniors and seniors from disadvantaged backgrounds will participate in the Summer Program on the UM campus in each of the three projects years.
+Eligible students will receive a stipend of at least $40 for each day they attend class that may be used to pay for on-campus housing or for other expenses.
+The 2014 Summer Dental School Experience will take place from May 26, 2014-June 28, 2014 and will include activities from Monday-Saturday.

 Structure of Program

 Each Summer Program session will feature 6 hours of structured learning activities per day, plus a break for lunch.
 Components of the program include the following:

 - Review classes in the core curriculum and prepare for the DAT.

 - Seminars on health disparities and a project focusing on health disparities in Minnesota.
 Participants will learn more about a health disparity through literature reviews and visits to community service providers and low-cost Dental Clinics.
 Students will present their experiences in a poster format to dental students and faculty.